 What is a sealant?

-Sealants are designed to protect the chewing surface of back permanent teeth; a dentist decides which teeth are healthy for sealant application.
+Sealants are designed to protect the chewing surface of back permanent teeth; a dentist or dental hygienist decides which teeth are healthy for sealant application.

 Should I send in a permission form if my child has already had dental sealants?

 Yes.
 Your child may have grown in new permanent teeth that need dental sealants.
 We also recheck sealants that have already been placed to see if they are in need of repair.